Tech-Haven/tech-haven-docker/README.md

 # Tech Haven Docker

-Repository for creating a docker enviroment for our Ghost CMS blog and website.
+Repository for creating a docker enviroment for our website.

 ### Enviromental Variables